Coined Cuisine

 Taco Assembly Ingredients

-• 2 tablespoon carne asada seasoning
+• 2 tablespoons carne asada seasoning

-• 2 tablespoon avocado oil
+• 2 tablespoons avocado oil

 • corn tortillas